DrBoom-233/ODLP_MCP/README.md

-# ODLP MCP
+# 🚀 ODLP MCP

-This MCP service uses a large language model (LLM) to extract price information from e-commerce websites.
+> A lightweight MCP service that uses a large language model (LLM) to extract price and product information from e‑commerce pages.

+---

+✨ Highlights
+- Adapts to many e-commerce layouts and page structures
+- Extracts fields like product name, price, size, color, country/region, etc.
+- No hardcoded rules, just describe your needs in natural language.
+---

+How it works
+- Describe your extraction needs in natural language (e.g., “Extract product title, current price, available sizes, shipping country, and return JSON”).
+- The LLM plans steps, generates CSS/XPath selectors, and performs extraction automatically.

+---

+## 🔧 Before You Start
+- Save a page as MHTML: in your browser use "Save as" → "Webpage, Single File (*.mhtml)".
+To ensure extraction success, please go to **category specific grid-style product listing pages**, where the DOM Tree traversing algorithm can work.
+Example url like: `https://www.metro.ca/en/online-grocery/aisles/fruits-vegetables`.
+Not like `https://www.amazon.ca/`.
+- Obtain an LLM API key (e.g., OpenAI).
+Recommended: one general model (e.g., `gpt-4o-mini`) and one reasoning model (e.g., `o4-mini`).

+---

-## Environment Setup
+## 🛠 Environment Setup

 The project manages Python dependencies with [uv](https://github.com/astral-sh/uv).
-To set up the environment:

 ```bash
 # install uv